 - Generous all-day battery life

 Every MacOS lover knows that if you want the best Apple laptop out there, it’s gotta have “Pro” in the name.
-The new 2022 MacBook Pro was released recently, and got another horsepower upgrade with the proprietary Apple M2 CPU.
-That adds a lot of capability to an already-great laptop, with the new chipset complementing the MacBook Pro’s rugged build quality, stunning 13-inch 1600p Retina screen, and excellent keyboard and touchpad.
+A few new MacBook Pros have been released over the last couple of years, with the biggest horsepower upgrade coming via Apple’s proprietary M1 CPU.
+That adds a lot of capability to an already-great laptop, with Apple’s chipset complementing the MacBook Pro’s rugged build quality, stunning 13-inch 1600p Retina screen, and excellent keyboard and touchpad.

-Unlike the recent MacBook Air, this 13-inch MacBook Pro isn’t completely fanless — because of its increased hardware performance (the M2 processor outpaced the M1 by about 10-18% in our benchmark tests, with the GPU performance gap being even larger), it seems Apple decided to keep some extra cooling capabilities.
-The trade-off is that the M2 does run a bit hotter.
+Unlike the recent MacBook Air, this 13-inch MacBook Pro isn’t completely fanless — because of its increased hardware performance (the Pro’s M1 processor noticeably outpaced that of the Air M1 in our benchmark tests, with the GPU performance gap being even larger), it seems Apple decided to keep some extra cooling capabilities.
 In our M1 tests, we rarely if ever heard the fans spin up, and found the 2020 MacBook Pro to be extremely quiet and cool running throughout the day.
 By contrast, the heat was a bit more noticeable and the fans more active on the newer 2022 M2 MacBook Pro.